StefanRickli/vscode_offline/README.md

 ## Installation

+- Create or look up the credentials of a proxy service user
 - On your internet-connected device:
   - Copy `load_env.ps1.example` to `load_env.ps1` and fill in your proxy information
   - Copy `extensions.json.example` to `extensions.json.example` and rename `target1` to a hostname where you want to use VS Code Remote SSH later.
 You can add as many hosts